 More research is needed to address these issues, supported by robust experiments to collect empirical data to expand on the initial results presented here.
 Further investigations need to be carried out to consolidate this preliminary body of evidence, covering for example other language combinations (or, indeed, the opposite direction of the same language pair considered here) and a wider range of online MT services (free or otherwise), as well as MT systems that can process web content, on a larger spectrum of websites, including for instance e-commerce sites.
-Similarly, for reasons of space the discussion of the source and target languages involved, although the members of the EGIT sub-group displayed a very diverse range of language skills and backgrounds.
+Similarly, for reasons of space the discussion of the data did not focus on the role played by the different levels of knowledge of the source and target languages involved, although the members of the EGIT sub-group displayed a very diverse range of language skills and backgrounds.
 Other experiments could be carried out in the future considering these aspects, to investigate in detail how the level of knowledge of the source (and/or target) languages and the familiarity with related languages affects the successful use of free online MT for information assimilation purposes and the confidence that the user population has in the translation tools.